 History of HIV/AIDS

+The history of the AIDS epidemic is wrought with pain.
 The HIV/AIDS virus entered The United States in 1970, beginning in New York City and making its way across the country to California, resulting in what we know today as the AIDS epidemic in the 1980s.Today, it is understood that many people affected by HIV/AIDS go on to live relatively healthy and normal lives.
 However, this reality was not the public understanding and perspective when the virus originally wept the United States in the 1980s and 1990s.

 Well known today, HIV is a virus that affects an individual’s immune system, killing the bodies CD4 cells, which makes it impossible for the body to attack and fight off infections and diseases.
 The virus is transmitted through contact with infected blood, semen, vaginal and anal fluids, and breast milk.
 HIV is commonly spread through drug use in which needles are shared, unprotected sex, and child birth.